Overview of our Federal Copyright Infringement & Software Law Practice Area - Call us at (877) 276-5084.

 VIDEO: California Copyright Attorney Steve® Vondran discusses the most important steps to consider when filing a copyright infringement lawsuit.
 These are 6 steps you should consider.
 Make sure to SUBSCRIBE to our popular legal channel as we close in on 35,500 SUBSCRIBERS.

 What is copyright infringement?

-What are the “bundle of rights” that copyright holders enjoy?
+What is the “bundle of rights” that copyright holders enjoy?

 What is the deadline to file a copyright infringement lawsuit under the Federal Copyright Act statute of limitations?

 Under 17 U.S.C.
 507 the statute of limitations for federal copyright infringement claims (civil or criminal prosecutions) is three years from the date of the last infringing act.
 In some cases, there might be a legal argument for “ equitable tolling” of the statute.

 What is a “work for hire” under Federal Copyright Law?